-Hanada’s fundamental approach to therapy is active, compassionate and genuine.
-Whatever challenges you are experiencing, she will listen closely and work with you to develop a treatment plan that’s right for you.
+Our fundamental approach to therapy is active, compassionate and genuine.
+Whatever challenges you are experiencing, we will listen closely and work with you to develop a treatment plan that’s right for you.

-Individual treatment approaches are developed in a collaborative manner between you and Hanada, following an assessment process.
+Individual treatment approaches are developed in a collaborative manner between you and your therapist/coach, following an assessment process.
 Therapeutic tools, techniques and strategies are designed to be flexible and transferable so you can use them effectively while in therapy and after you have completed treatment.

 Therapy and Goal Setting